Finding Franchise Opportunities in Today's Economy

 The shakeup in the economic environment also means opportunities for those smart enough to figure a way to find the nuggets and prosper in these troubled times.

 Service sector brands focused on everyday needs are one place to start.
-These include such basics as hair cutting salons, and home maintenance and repair (painting, plumbing, electrical, HVAC, and services).
-Automotive service and repair, from oil changes and tune-ups to body work and rim also tend to stay steady in tough times.
+These include such basics as hair cutting salons, and home maintenance and repair (painting, plumbing, electrical, HVAC, lawn care, flooring, and handyman services).
+Automotive service and repair, from oil changes and tune-ups to body work and rim rentals, also tend to stay steady in tough times.

 Business services will always be in demand.
-Franchises offering computers, legal, and equipment leasing, for example, are evergreens.
+Franchises offering tax preparation, accounting, computers, legal, and equipment leasing, for example, are evergreens.
 Some of these services might even be in greater demand as cash-strapped small businesses lay people off and outsource more of their business functions.

-And nothing seems to stop Americans from spending a-plenty on care, from washing services to dog walkers, dog sitters, dog spas, and even doggie cleanup.
+And nothing seems to stop Americans from spending a-plenty on pet care, from mobile washing services to dog walkers, dog sitters, dog spas, and even doggie cleanup.

 As franchisors face the continued economic slowdown, franchise buyers with money, operating experience, and a track record of success are in the catbird's seat and able to wrest more favorable deals and concessions than in previous years.